kingsene19/tp_image/readme.md

 We also write the *generate()* method which starts by setting the model to evaluation mode and disabling gradient calculation, we then preprocess the input skeleton and adding to it a dimension for the batch.
 We then pass the image to our model for prediction before converting the obtained tensor to an image using the *tensor2image()* method of the dataset.

-We also update the main function of the file so that when run it now trains for both option 1 and option 2 for 50 epochs each.
+We also update the main function of the file so that when run it now trains for both option 1 and option 2 for 50 epochs each:

-### Results :
 #### Skeleton to Image
 ![Skeleton to Image](img/taichi1-VanillaNN-Ske.png)

 #### Skeleton Image to Image
 ![Image to Image](img/taichi1-VanillaNN-Image.png)

-## GAN
+### GAN

 We first start creating our discriminator network to predict whether the images are real or fake.
 The network consists of first downsampling the input image using convolution to obtain feature maps before using a *Sigmoid* activation function in order to get a value between 0 and 1 based on whether the image is real or not.<br/>
 We also use as loss function the Binary Cross Entropy as we are performing binary classification for the Discriminator and it is well suited to the task and for the Generator we use a combination of our previous L1Loss as well as the adversarial loss which is also binary cross entropy based on whether the generator was able to fool the discriminator or not.